[Editor’s Note: Article has been updated on 30 April 2021 to reflect the latest changes in Singapore’s Labour Movement]

 10. NTUC Is Not A Union

-Surprise surprise!
 While NTUC (National Trades Union Congress) is an important part of the Labour Movement in Singapore, it is however not a union.

-Unlike the myth about how NTUC is the only union in Singapore, NTUC is in fact a federation of trade unions.
-It does not have union members; instead, NTUC works closely with trade unions and associations affiliated to it, such as the Singapore Teacher’s Union (STU), the Amalgamated Union of Public Employees (AUPE) and even the National Taxi Association (NTA).
+NTUC itself does not have union members.
+Instead, NTUC works closely with trade unions and associations affiliated to it, such as the Singapore Teachers’ Union (STU), the Amalgamated Union of Public Employees (AUPE), the United Workers of the Petroleum Industry (UWPI) and even the National Taxi Association (NTA).

 Still, NTUC is at the heart of the Labour Movement, as it works very closely with its affiliated unions and associations to fight for better jobs, better pay and better lives for the workers in Singapore.
 Notably, it has officials sitting in government to give workers a voice in the process of policy-making.

 Currently, NTUC represents over 900,000 workers in Singapore across 59 affiliated unions, five affiliated associations, 12 social enterprises, six related organisations as well as a growing ecosystem of U Associates and enterprise partners.